lbuk/portfolio-website/_portfolio/BrownfieldGrids.markdown

 img: /img/osm_nlud_rainham_consul_avenue.png
 ---

 Brownfieldgrids is an R package, <a href="https://github.com/lbuk/brownfieldgrids">brownfieldgrids</a>, for creating mile x mile grid maps of brownfield land in London using crowdsourced geospatial data from OpenStreetMap and open data from the 2018 Brownfield Register and the 2009-2010 National Land Use Database (NLUD).
 The package provides functions for creating minimalistic and exploratory maps of brownfield sites using urban data sources.
-This formed part of my thesis - Anatomy of a Brownfield: Mapping Previously Developed Land in London - that provided a spatial and temporal analysis of brownfield land.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/borough_rainham_consul_avenue.png" alt="" title=""/>